crdueck/exactEarth/functional_lunch_and_learn.md

 # Monads

-To make a `Monad`, we need two things
+To make a `Monad` instance, we need two things

 * a function to create a monadic action that does nothing but return a value
 * a function to apply a monadic function to the result of a monadic action